 How It Works

-Everyone knows to protect computers and TV sets with rack mount or plug in strip surge suppression.
-But the hardwired Crestron controls that operate the lighting system in the home have the same type of sensitive circuit boards and chips as found in new computers and HDTVs.
-But, unlike a computer or TV, you normally cannot protect the Crestron lighting controls with plug in suppression devices.
-However, a strategic transient protection design system will!
-By first starting with a power filter model TK-TTLP-1S240-FL panel mount suppressor can easily be installed on the panel feeding the lighting controls.
-This same unit will also protect the homeowner’s investment in the LED lights, home automation system, and all other equipment fed from the protected panel.
-The processor should also be protected from surges riding in on the landscape lighting or coming in on remote interface wires.
-See an example design diagram protecting a lighting system here.
+It is common knowledge to protect computers and TV sets with rack mount or plug-in strip surge suppression.
+Hardwired Crestron controls operating home lighting systems have the same type of sensitive circuit boards and chips as found in new computers and HDTVs; however, these controls cannot be protected with plug-in suppression devices.
+A strategic TPD system will protect these systems!
+Start with a power filter model TK-TTLP-1S240-FL panel mount suppressor, which can be installed easily on the panel feeding the lighting controls.
+This unit will also protect the homeowner’s investments in LED lights, home automation systems, and all other equipment fed from the panel once protected.
+The processor should also be protected from surges coming in on the landscape lighting system or on remote interface wires.

 Power utility companies supply us with power to run light bulbs and motors, but they are not responsible for supplying computer-grade power to smoothly run electronics.
 Power utility companies are also not responsible for electrical problems between equipment inside of the building.
 It is extremely beneficial for everyone on the job, including the client, to understand this.
 No electrical system is perfect, and there are additional external and internal forces like lightning damage and internally generated transients that take a toll on electronics over time.
 When the customer is made aware of all the pathways on which lightning can enter the facility, surge protection becomes a natural solution.
 Eliminate problems like system failure and damage, and it will not take long for the customer to realize that being protected is better than being exposed!